 - Visible leaders: growing inclusive leadership—at all levels—with leaders who lead by example, positively influence workplace culture, and address processes and behaviours that are not inclusive.

 - Accountability: senior leaders actively involved in, and responsible for, the delivery and success of diversity and inclusion initiatives.

 - Capability development: providing employees with information, training and development opportunities to create a culture of inclusion, respect and innovation.

 The Queensland Health equity and diversity plan (PDF 167 kB) (the Plan) supports the aim of the Public Sector Act 2022 to develop a diverse workforce that represents and reflects the diverse views, experiences and backgrounds of the people of Queensland.

 The opportunities and actions will ensure Queensland Health continues to prioritise work to achieve the diversity employment targets for women in leadership, Aboriginal peoples and Torres Strait Islander peoples, culturally and linguistically diverse people and people with disability.
 Actions will also be developed to enable more equitable access to opportunities for other diversity groups.

 Queensland Health has established targets for diverse workforce groups aligned with foundational targets established by the Public Service Commission for the Queensland Public Service.

-Targets have been developed across diversity groups for each hospital and health service, the Department of Health and Queensland Health.
+Targets have been developed across diversity groups for each hospital and health service, the Department of Health and Queensland Ambulance Service.
 These areas were identified by the Queensland Public Service as the areas in need of most critical attention.